Composite Bosons Superposition Ansatz Approach to One-Dimensional Trapped Few-Fermion Systems: Introduction

 Here, we develop the study of a one-dimensional trapped system of fermionic atoms through an approach based on the formalism of composite bosons (cobosons, for short) \cite{COMBESCOT2008, CombescotExcitonsCooperPairs}.
 Cobosons are states of pairs of opposite-spin fermions.
 The coboson formalism arises in the early 2000's from the intention of understanding the approximated bosonic behavior of many-exciton systems \cite{Combescot2001, Combescot2003} and also to present a theoretical description of such composite particles that fully takes into account the fermionic nature of its components, as opposed to approaches involving bosonization procedures \cite{combescot2002effective, combescot2005many}.
 Furthermore, the formalism can be extended to investigate arbitrary composite particles \cite{combescot2010general} and settings with finite temperature \cite{CobosonZ_Shiau2015, combescot2011general_finite_T}.

 A simple wave function ansatz for $N$ pairs of fermions, which shall be referred to as the standard coboson ansatz, is one in which all pairs occupy the ground state.
 This ansatz has been used across a range of many different applications.
 In semiconductor physics, this ansatz provides a valid approximation of the ground-state of $N$ excitons in the low density limit \cite{Combescot2001, Combescot2003, keldysh1968collective}.
 Going beyond excitonic systems with long-range interactions, the latter was also applied to settings with short-range interactions like BCS superconductivity \cite{combescot2011Richardson, zhu2012bcs, combescot2013bcs} - where the BCS wave function has the same form as the ansatz when restricted to the $N$-pair subspace \cite{combescot2013bcs} - and to ultra-cold atomic systems \cite{Combescot2016, Shiau2016, Bouvrie2017, Bouvrie-Cuestas-Roditi-Majtey_2019}.

 Going past the standard ansatz, the formalism allows one to construct more complex wave functions.
 The idea is use a basis of single-pair states (cobosons) to build a basis for the $N$-pair subspace and to solve the Schrödinger equation with respect to this space.
 The wave functions of the system will be given as a superposition of $N$-coboson states.
 Such wave function ansatz has been applied, for example, to determine the electronic structure and absorption spectrum of biexcitons \cite{shiau2013electronic} and also to calculations of dimer-dimer and atom-dimer scattering lengths \cite{Shiau2016, shiau2019coboson}.
 More recently, there are applications to systems of strongly bound fermion pairs in one dimension \cite{cuestas2022strongly, jimenez2023composite}.
-Approaches based on pair wave functions have also gained attention as alternatives to standard single-particle electronic structure methods \cite{tecmer2022geminal}.
+Approaches based on pair wave functions have also {been gaining} attention as alternatives to standard single-particle electronic structure methods \cite{tecmer2022geminal}.